intentional-ai/intentional/CONTRIBUTING.md

 ### Contributor License Agreement (CLA)

 All contributors must sign a Contributor License Agreement (CLA).
 A GitHub bot will take care of making sure you sign it when you open your first PR.

+You can review the content of the CLA [here](https://intentional-ai.github.io/intentional/docs/cla/).